Are you someone that has been diagnosed recently with PCOS (Polycystic ovary syndrome)? Here’s my guide on how to manage PCOS.

 “2000-3000 mg is an absolute must if you have high levels of testosterone and insulin resistance.
 6 months of consistent use has shown to have a positive impact on both of these blood markers. ” – Rashi

 I’ve personally used Omega 3 as a supplement for over 6 months now and I’ve already noticed I’m way less tired.
 Even though I don’t have an acne problem, I’m definitely less tired.
 A common question that comes up, is asking whether we can consume omega 3 rich foods instead?
-The fact is, that we’ll never be able to consume that many nutrients by eating!
+Chia & salmon are awesome sources for this.

 “Zinc is an important mineral for appetite control.
 When you get inadequate amounts of Zinc from your diet, it causes a loss of taste and smell, so you will automatically crave for very strong tasting foods to make up for the deficiency.
 Zinc also reduces insulin resistance and helps in stabilizing blood sugar.

-Rashi recommends 20 mg of a good quality chelated zinc at lunch or dinner to control those cravings!
+Rashi recommends 20 mg of a good quality chelated zinc at lunch or dinner to control those cravings.
+However, do consider having zinc-rich food instead, through nuts and eggs.

 As important as it is to keep your body on the move and to watch what you eat, you really need to think about how much stress you have in your life.
 In an economy where most of us work for ourselves and are our own bosses, self-neglect is very easy.
 Your mind and body have to meet and balance other than sleeping.
 For this, I find meditation effective.
 It brings those stress levels down and keeps you in a good mindset.
 I’ve become a big fan of Mary Meckley’s free Sip and Om podcast.
 Every week has a theme and you can do them sitting, standing or even walking.
 There’s something she says that resonates so much with me, it says: “You are so worth slowing down for.”
 And you really are.